-When using your financial institution website, always make sure that the site has a closed padlock.
+When using your financial institution’s website, always make sure that the site has a closed padlock.
 The closed padlock can be referred to as SSL.

 What does SSL mean?

-Technically, SSL is a transparent protocol which requires little interaction from the end user when establishing a secure session.
+Technically, SSL is a transparent protocol that requires little interaction from the end-user when establishing a secure session.
 In the case of a browser for instance, users are alerted to the presence of SSL when the browser displays a padlock, or, in the case of Extended Validation SSL, when the address bar displays both a padlock and a green bar.
-This is the key to the success of SSL – it is an incredibly simple experience for end users.
+This is the key to the success of SSL – it is an incredibly simple experience for end-users.

 As opposed to unsecured HTTP URLs which begin with “http://” and use port 80 by default, secure HTTPS URLs begin with “https://” and use port 443 by default.